Eleftherios Venizelos: Autonomous Cretan State

-In a meeting of the Executive Committee, Venizelos expressed his opinion that the island was not in essence autonomous, since militarily forces of the Great Powers were still present, and that the Great Powers were governing through their representative, the Prince.
+In a meeting of the Executive Committee, Venizelos expressed his opinion that the island was not autonomous since the military forces of the Great Powers were still present and that the Great Powers were governing through their representative, the Prince.
 Venizelos suggested that once the Prince's service expired, then the Great Powers should be invited to the Committee, which, according to article 39 of the constitution (which was suppressed in the conference of Rome) would elect a new sovereign, thereby removing the need for the presence of the Great Powers.
-Once the Great Powers' troops left the island along with their representatives, then the union with Greece would be easier to achieve.
-This proposal was exploited by Venizelos' opponents, who accused him that he wanted Crete as an autonomous hegemony.
-Venizelos replied to the accusations by submitting once again his resignation, with the reasoning that for him it would be impossible henceforth to collaborate with the Committee's members; he assured the Commissioner however that he did not intend to join the opposition.
+Once the Great Powers' troops and their representatives left the island, the union with Greece would be easier to achieve.
+This proposal was exploited by Venizelos' opponents, who accused him of wanting Crete to be an autonomous hegemony.
+Venizelos replied to the accusations by submitting his resignation once again, with the reasoning that it would be impossible henceforth to collaborate with the Committee's members; he assured the Commissioner, however, that he did not intend to join the opposition.

-On 6 March 1901, in a report, he exposed the reasons that compelled him to resign to the High Commissioner, which was however leaked to the press.
-On 20 March, Venizelos was dismissed, because "he, without any authorization, publicly supported opinions opposite of those of the Commissioner".
+On 6 March 1901, in a report, he exposed the reasons that compelled him to resign to the High Commissioner, which was, however, leaked to the press.
+On 20 March, Venizelos was dismissed because "he, without any authorization, publicly supported opinions opposite of those of the Commissioner".
 Henceforth, Venizelos assumed the leadership of the opposition to the Prince.
-For the next three years, he carried out a hard political conflict, until the administration was virtually paralyzed and tensions dominated the island.
+For the next three years, he carried out a hard political conflict until the administration was virtually paralyzed, and tensions dominated the island.
 Inevitably, these events led in March 1905 to the Theriso Revolution, whose leader he was.